5 Black Travel Icons Who Have Helped Change History

 “The path is not easy, the climbing is rugged and hard, but the glory at the end is worthwhile.”

 In the fall of 1909, Matthew Henson looked back at his longtime boss and benefactor, Robert Peary, who, be it from frostbite or exhaustion (there are conflicting accounts), was reclined in a dogsled deep inside the Arctic.
 Braced against the cold and armed with only simple tools, Henson trudged ahead with a few Inuit expeditioners and, without guidance nor direction from Peary, planted the very first flag at the north pole, which bore the colors of the United States.

-4. Kelle Edwards
+4. Kellee Edwards

-“As a woman and as a black person, in order to get into these spaces, we have to be overqualified.”
+“As a woman and as a Black person, in order to get into these spaces, we have to be overqualified.”

-In the spring of 2011, Kelle Edwards waited in a long line at the Travel and Adventure Show in Long Beach, California, to meet the Travel Channel’s Samantha Brown.
+In the spring of 2011, Kellee Edwards waited in a long line at the Travel and Adventure Show in Long Beach, California, to meet the Travel Channel’s Samantha Brown.
 That day, as a mere fan at a trade show, Edwards shared with Brown that she, too, would like to host her own show on the Travel Channel one day.